 There isn’t much to this kit; just 4 swabs, a tiny 1.15ml phial of cleaning liquid, and the SwabLight itself.
 This is a tiny torch that slots on to the top end of a swab and shines downward, so wherever you clean, the light always follows.
 Plus, the SwabLight’s grippy casing is much easier to hold than a spindly swab handle.
 A proper magnifying loupe would give a better view, and though VisibleDust has its Quasar Plus Sensor Loupe, this isn't cheap.

-It’s a pity that there are only enough swabs and fluid for four cleans, though, and a dozen extra swabs will set you back around $35 / £35, which seems like a lot for such basic items.
+It’s a pity that there are only enough swabs and fluid for four cleans, though, you can buy additional swabs and cleaner solution.

 Often the most dirt that ever reaches your sensor is limited to a few specks of dust, making a full-on wet clean a bit of overkill.
 For just a quick sensor touch-up, the SpeckGrabber is ideal.